rajatasusual/macos_memory_monitor/README.md

 ## Future Enhancements

-* **Filtering and Sorting:** Allow users to filter and sort the process list based on various criteria.
 * **Interactive Mode:**  Enable process selection and perform actions like killing, suspending, or adjusting process priority.
 * **Real-Time Updates:**  Periodically refresh the process list and displayed information.
 * **Cross-Platform Compatibility:**  Abstract system-specific code to support other operating systems.